Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 - Limited technological infrastructure and digital inclusion
 - Need for sustainable economic development models

-Our solution implements the Pasifika Bitcoin Exchange with integrated physical infrastructure (Lightning Network nodes, local trading centers) and digital components (Bitcoin, Lightning Network, and Stacks for smart contracts) that generates real value while preserving cultural integrity.
+Our solution implements the Pasifika Bitcoin Exchange with integrated physical infrastructure (Lightning Network nodes, local trading centers) and digital components (Bitcoin and Lightning Network) that generates real value while preserving cultural integrity.
 This Bitcoin-first approach ensures we can provide financial services that are secure, accessible, and aligned with our core values of reciprocity, community care, and shared prosperity, while leveraging the security and stability of the Bitcoin network.

 ---